-- 22. Assembly of components and light manufacturing when in conjunction with a retail sales or service establishment, conducted without outside storage or display. - 23.
-Filling or gas stations meeting the performance standards and development criteria set forth in Part 4. - 24.
+- 20. Assembly of components and light manufacturing when in conjunction with a retail sales or service establishment, conducted without outside storage or display. - 21.
 Dancing entertainment establishments not serving alcohol.
-This provision shall not supersede any other approvals or requirements for such use found elsewhere in this Chapter or elsewhere in the Ordinance Code. - 25.
-Mobile Car Detailing Services and automated car wash facilities meeting the performance standards and development criteria set forth in Part 4. - 26.
+This provision shall not supersede any other approvals or requirements for such use found elsewhere in this Chapter or elsewhere in the Ordinance Code. - 22.
+Mobile Car Detailing Services and automated car wash facilities meeting the performance standards and development criteria set forth in Part 4. - 23.
 Textile Recycling Collection Bins meeting the development criteria and performance standards set forth in Part 4, Section 656.421 (Textile Recycling Bins). - B. Permitted accessory uses and structures: As permitted pursuant to Section 656.403. - C. Permissible uses by exception. - 1.
-An establishment or facility which includes the retail sale and service of all alcoholic beverages including liquor, beer or wine for on-premises consumption or off-premises consumption or both. - 2.
-Permanent or restricted outside sale and service, meeting the performance standards and development criteria set forth in Part 4. - 3.
-Residential treatment facilities and emergency shelters. - 4.
-Multi-family residential integrated with a permitted use. - 5.
-Crematories. - 6.
-Service garages for minor or major repairs by a franchised motor vehicle dealer as defined in F.S. § 320.27(1)(c)1. - 7.
-Auto laundry or manual car wash. - 8.
-Pawn shops (limited to items permitted in the CCG-1 Zoning District and provided that no outside storage or display of products is allowed). - 9.
-Recycling collection points meeting the performance standards and development criteria set forth in Part 4. - 10.
-Retail sales of new or used automobiles by a franchised motor vehicle dealer as defined in F.S. § 320.27(1)(c)1.

-- 11. Blood donor stations, plasma centers and similar uses. - 12.
-Private clubs. - 13.
-Restaurants with the outside sale and service of food meeting the performance standards and development criteria set forth in Part 4. - 14.
-Billiard parlors. - 15.
-Service and repair of general appliances and small engines (provided that no outside storage or display of products is allowed). - 16.
-Schools meeting the performance standards and development criteria set forth in Part 4. - 17.
-Dancing entertainment establishments serving alcohol.
-This provision shall not supersede any other approvals or requirements for such use found elsewhere in this Chapter or elsewhere in the Ordinance Code. - 18.
-Nightclubs. - 19.
-Indoor gun ranges meeting the performance standards and development criteria set forth in Part 4. - 20.
+Permanent or restricted outside sale and service, meeting the performance standards and development criteria set forth in Part 4. - 2.
+Residential treatment facilities and emergency shelters. - 3.
+Service garages for minor or major repairs by a franchised motor vehicle dealer as defined in F.S. § 320.27(1)(c)1. - 4.
+Retail sales of new or used automobiles by a franchised motor vehicle dealer as defined in F.S. § 320.27(1)(c)1. - 5.
+Blood donor stations, plasma centers and similar uses. - 6.
+Restaurants with the outside sale and service of food meeting the performance standards and development criteria set forth in Part 4. - 7.
+Service and repair of general appliances and small engines (provided that no outside storage or display of products is allowed). - 8.
+Schools meeting the performance standards and development criteria set forth in Part 4. - 9.
 Sale of new or used tires, meeting the performance standards and development criteria set forth in Part 4. - D. Restrictions on uses: Sale, service and display, preparation and storage shall be conducted within a completely enclosed building, unless otherwise provided for, and no more than 30 percent of the floor space shall be devoted to storage.